 Can I take Photographs?

-Photos of the house are fine too and garden but not our living space.
-No photos of the children please (unless I expressly give permission).
-Any complaints or worries or loaves not turning out as you want, then do please address to me at the time not broadcast to thousands first...
-Please connect, share, celebrate and enjoy.
+If you have any complaints, worries or loaves not turning out as you want, then do please address to me at the time not broadcast to thousands first...

 Do you recommend anywhere to stay?